VATSIM-Saudi-Arabia/SAUControllerpack/README.md

-# ARBControllerpack
+# SAUControllerpack
-Collection of useful Euroscope plugin functions for the Arabian vACC (VATSIM)
+Collection of useful Euroscope plugin functions for the Saudi Arabian vACC (VATSIM)

 This plugin has a built-in timer, does stand assignments, routechecking and provides specific tag items.
 The configuration is based on different csv files.
 For an example setup take a look at the OMAE sector file located here: http://files.aero-nav.com/OMAE.
 Please respect the license and credit if you use the plugin.